Tuition & Fees

 Tuition is the major source of income to support the cost of undergraduate education.
 Most of the remaining cost is generously funded by gifts from the university's alumni and friends and from income from the university's endowment.

-In setting the tuition rate, our emphasis is on being able to hire a high-caliber faculty and to offer extensive extracurricular opportunities.
+In setting the tuition rate, our emphasis is on being able to hire a high-caliber faculty and to offer extensive opportunities to our students.
+For the 2023-24 academic year, the tuition rate also reflects, among other things, the cost of comprehensive measures we are taking that are necessary to enhance the safety of all members of our community.

-Tuition for the 2016-17 academic year is $24,475 per semester for full-time study.
+Tuition for the 2023-24 academic year is $30,875 per semester for full-time study.
 Full-time study is considered to be 12 to 18 units.
-If students enroll in more than 21 units per semester, they will pay additional tuition of $2,040 for each credit unit beyond the 21.
+If students enroll in more than 21 units per semester, they will pay additional tuition of $2,573 for each credit unit beyond the 21.
+Students may be eligible to pay the per-credit tuition rate for enrollment below 12 units if they are approved for a reduced course load, either by their school upon confirmation they are in their ninth semester and poised to complete degree requirements, or by Disability Resources.

-First-year, first-semester students may register over the summer or after arriving on campus in August.
-For all subsequent semesters, continuing students have the chance to register in April for the fall semester and in November for the spring semester.
-Students will be billed for tuition in July for the fall semester and in December for the spring semester.
+First-year, first-semester students may register over the summer or after beginning orientation programs closer to the start of the fall semester.
+For all subsequent semesters, continuing students have the chance to register in spring for the following fall semester and in fall for the following spring semester.
+Students will typically be billed for tuition in July for the fall semester and in December for the spring semester.
 Students must pay tuition by the date specified on the bill or they will incur a late fee.

-If a student cannot afford to pay the full tuition bill, he or she should explore the university's extensive financial assistance opportunities, which are described in the Financial Support section of this Bulletin.
+If a student cannot afford to pay the full tuition bill, they should explore the university's extensive financial assistance opportunities, which are described in the Financial Support section of this Bulletin.

 Many families prefer to pay educational expenses on a monthly basis.
 The Installment Payment Plan allows students and families to spread all or part of the academic year's expenses over equal monthly payments.
-The Washington University Partners in Education with Parents (PEP) plan may provide tax savings for some families and offers monthly payment options over a period as long as 10 years at a competitive, fixed-interest rate.
+The Washington University Partners in Education with Parents (PEP) plan offers monthly payment options over a period as long as 10 years at a competitive, fixed interest rate.
 The PEP plan is described in the Financial Support section of this Bulletin.

 A student's family should begin planning for educational costs as soon as possible following the decision to enroll.
 It is important to allow sufficient time to complete financial arrangements prior to registration.

-Student Activities: The mandatory student activities fee is 1 percent of tuition; for the 2016-17 academic year, it is $245 per semester.
+Student Activities: The mandatory student activities fee is 1% of tuition; for the 2023-24 academic year, it is $308 per semester.
 This special fee may vary from year to year.
-You may obtain information about the fee from the Department of Campus Life.
+Information about the fee may be obtained from the Department of Campus Life.

 Returned Checks: The university assesses a service charge for handling and processing returned checks.